openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

+Will take a few minutes to start all the pods and then run the post install database migrations

 ### 9. Upgrade for SSL to work

-Wait a few minutes till all pods are running then enable certificates.
+When installations is done and all pods are running you can turn on the clusterIssuer to auto generate certificates, make sure DNS works so cert-manager won't get temporarily blocked by Let's encrypt.

 This way you can you check if the pods are all running
 ```